Sunday, February 20, 2022

 To modern ears, the word “belief” / “believe in” seems to mean “I am going along with a certain set of axioms about life.”
 In practical terms, belief could be inconsequential.
 The crowd asks Jesus “What must we do to perform the works of God?” and Jesus said, “Believe in him whom he has sent.”
 The way we define belief, it doesn’t involve any work at all.
 Belief seems to us to be the thoughts that churn around in our minds and that come out of our mouths, not what we do.

 Diana Butler Bass recently wrote about this, in her essay “I Believe Ted Lasso and Marcus Borg.”
-I don’t know what yinz thing about Marcus Borg, but this quote in Butler Bass’s article speaks to me:
+I don’t know what yinz think about Marcus Borg, but this quote in Butler Bass’s article speaks to me:

 Prior to the seventeenth century, the word “believe” did not mean believing in the truth of statements or propositions, whether problematic or not.
 Grammatically, the object of believing was not statements, but a person.
 Moreover, the contexts in which it is used in premodern English make it clear that it meant: to hold dear; to prize; to give one’s loyalty to; to give one’s self to; to commit oneself.
 It meant. . . faithfulness, allegiance, loyalty, commitment, and trust.